lp-wan/archi/schc-architecture.md

          ..........     ..................                 ..........
              ((((LPWAN))))             ------   Internet  ------
 ~~~~
-{: #Fig-SCHCCOAP2 title='Different SCHC instances in a global system'}
+{: #Fig-SCHCCOAP2 title='Different SCHC Instances in a global system'}

 This document defines a generic architecture for SCHC that can be used at any of these levels.